 Those results were anticipated because, of the business owners who had experienced fraud — 21 percent — nearly 29 percent had experienced fraud related to cybersecurity.

 *178 respondents answered the question, "what type of fraud occurred."
 Of those that answered "other," the most common responses were fraudulent checks or credit card fraud.

 One of every three business owners was concerned about their reputations being damaged online, although few businesses had experienced such fraud.

 Of the businesses that had experienced fraud, roughly 37 percent of the resulting loss was less than $5,000.
 Not surprisingly, companies with less than $3 million in revenue were most likely to lose up to $5,000, whereas the majority of businesses with more than $3 million in revenue lost more than $5,000.

-Resources for Combating Business Fraud
+Resources To Help Combat Business Fraud

 Technology's Impact on Running a Business